 The staff in ESB develops engineering practices, policies, standards, and guidelines relating to electric borrowers systems; conducts analyses and provides guidance on matters relating to fuels for electric generating stations; and develops relevant policies and procedures for the Electric Programs.
 The staff develops criteria, procedures, and analysis for improvement of the operating performance of electric borrowers and for the forecasting of borrowers' power requirements.

-The Technical Standards Committee "A" in ESB also mainains and publishes a continuously updated List of Materials and quarterly supplements:
+The Technical Standards Committee "A", also within OPOS, mainains and publishes a List of Materials with quarterly supplement updates: